pip-services/pip-services-docs/content/en/node/redis/_index.md

 no_list: true
 weight: 500
 description: >
-    Redis components for Pip.Services in Node.js / ES2017.

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    It contains packages for working with a Redis database of type key-value.
+This module contains packages for working with Redis databases of type key-value.
 ---

 ### Packages